 Characteristics of the Zygote

-- Totipotency: The zygote is a totipotent cell, meaning it has the ability to give rise to all cell types, including extra-embryonic tissues like the placenta.
+- Totipotency: The zygote is a totipotent cell, meaning it can give rise to all cell types, including extra-embryonic tissues such as the placenta.

-- Genetic Uniqueness: The zygote contains a unique combination of genetic material from both parents, resulting in an organism with a distinct genetic identity.
+- Genetic Uniqueness: The zygote contains a unique combination of genetic material from both parents, conferring a distinct genetic identity on the organism.

 - Rapid Division: Soon after its formation, the zygote undergoes a series of rapid cell divisions, called cleavage, to form a multicellular embryo.